7 Tips On What To Do When An Employee Resigns

 It’s a typical Wednesday afternoon, and you meet with one of your employees; unaware and slightly confused on what this ‘important’ meeting may be about.
 This employee could be someone you hired, someone who has been working alongside you for years, or they could be someone new.
 Either way, they are a part of the team and how you handle certain situations is particularly important.

 By certain situations, I mean when an employee hands you their resignation.
-You’re completely blindsided and may even feel personally insulted.
+You’re completely blindsided; not even your Applicant Tracking System could’ve picked this up, and you may even feel personally insulted.
 Now, do you react with anger, frustration and disbelief?
 Or do you take option B?
 Try your best to choose option B.

 It may come to a displeasing fact that some employers can be extremely rude and disrespectful when one does choose to leave.
 I have first-hand experience.
 We’ll come to that.
 Throughout that notice period, you want to ensure your employee who has resigned isn’t uncomfortable, that they can resume their duties until their final day with no doubt or concern that their manager will make it hard for them.

 Going back to that option B, here are some steps on what to do when an employee resigns.